 • Layer them with vegan cheese and bread for an epic grilled cheese sandwich.

-• Top BBQ Chickpea Tacos with a spoonful of caramelized onions.
+• Top BBQ chickpea tacos with a spoonful of caramelized onions.

 • Spread them onto pieces of toasted baguette.